 This online unit is aimed at a wide range of staff who are engaged in the support and care of people who are living with dementia and their supporters/carers.
 It is suitable for people working across a range of services and settings in health and social care and also in wider community initiatives.

 The unit will critically explore best practice, informed by a person-centred perspective.
 It will examine current research evidence, theory and first person experiences of people who are living with dementia.
 Students will use this understanding to critically reflect and plan where changes can be made to enhance the care, support and well-being of people who are living with dementia within the student’s particular area of practice/interest.

 Online teaching utilises both asynchronous (study at your own pace) and synchronous (live) methods.
 Teaching has been developed by experts in the field including practitioners and people who are living with dementia.
 It employs a variety of creative approaches.
 There will be the option of face-face seminars on campus as an alternative to live online seminars depending on demand.

 Teaching and learning methods

-- Teaching and learning will be classroom-based with some additional online learning
+- Teaching and learning will be via online asynchronous material and weekly (live) synchronous sessions

-- Guest speakers who are living with dementia will contribute to teaching and provide opportunities for reflection on lived experiences
+- Guest speakers with lived experience of dementia will contribute to teaching

 - The online Black Board learning environment will be utilised for learning, including discussion groups, access to resources and submission of formative and summative work.